 “And your widows may rely on Me” he quoted (the continuation of the previous verse).

-“Great,” I said.
-“So he won’t even talk to Resh Lakish for her sake, but just says, ‘Don’t worry: if you’re widowed, I’ll support you!’”
+“Lovely,” I said.
+“He won’t even talk to Resh Lakish for her sake, but just says, ‘Don’t worry: if you’re widowed, I’ll support you!’”

 “Well, we know the end of the story,” said Rav Ish-Shalom.
 They both died of this altercation.
 Resh Lakish died of a broken heart and Rabbi Yochanan later died of… what?
 Remorse?
 Lack of mental stimulation?
 Depression?
 We don’t know.